the Taco Box Food Boat

 Boat zincs rely on a wet environment, specifically saltwater, to function properly and protect your boat's underwater metals from corrosion.
 If your boat zincs dry out, they lose their effectiveness and can no longer provide the sacrificial protection they're designed for.

-When zincs dry out a layer of zinc hydroxide and calcium will for over the zincs rendering them unable to prove protection for your underwater metals.
+When zincs dry out a layer of zinc hydroxide and calcium will form over the zincs rendering them unable to prove protection for your underwater metals.
 These zincs are referred to as being "passive".

-When zinc anodes on a boat become passive, it means they lose their ability to effectively corrode sacrificially and protect the boat's underwater metals.
+When zinc anodes on a boat become passive, they lose their ability to effectively corrode sacrificially and protect the boat's underwater metals.
 This can have significant consequences for the boat's longevity and performance.

 Request Service